elanatframework/Code_behind/doc/code_behind_framework_data.md

  - role.xml
  - views_class.cs.tmp
  - views_class_last_success_compiled.cs.tmp
+ - views_class_aggregation_error.log (maybe)
  - views_compile_error.log (maybe)
- - views_class_aggregation_error.log (maybe)

-Apart from the list above, a file called CodeBehindLastSuccessCompiled.dll.tmp is added next to the CodeBehind.dll library and the main project dll.
+Apart from the list above, a file called `CodeBehindLastSuccessCompiled.dll.tmp` is added next to the `CodeBehind.dll` library and the main project dll.

+### cache.xml

+In this file, the cache is determined on the View pages and Controller classes.

 ### dll_import_list.ini